naorwaiss/Ai_gps_ros2/README.md

 https://www.youtube.com/watch?app=desktop&v=GgGro5IV-cs  - explanation about the code i need

-i need to make the run time of the camera little slower becuse the tinker board is little lazy
+i use         # Enhancing the Lucas-Kanade parameters need to check it and determen if had onother optical flow camera for ros2
 ----------------------------------------------------------------------------------------------
 main mavros node